Oracle Spatial GeoRaster

 NBITS: Sub byte data type, options: 1, 2 or 4.

 EXTENTSRID: SRID code to be used on the Spatial Extent geometry.
-If the table/column has already a spatial extent, the value informed should be the same as the SRID on the Spatial Extent of the other existing GeoRaster objects, on which the spatial index is built.
+If the table/column has already a spatial index, the value informed should be the same as the SRID on the Spatial Extents of the other existing GeoRaster objects, on which the spatial index is built.

 OBJECTTABLE: To create RDT as SDO_RASTER object inform TRUE otherwise, the default is FALSE and the RDT will be created as regular relational tables.
 That does not apply for Oracle version older than 11.